-- All trial pits and survey details. - An independent RSA Stage 2, with accompanying designer's response. - Copies of correspondence with STATS detailing costs of relocating both underground and overground services, plant or other equipment. - A draft bill of quantities. - Copies, where appropriate, of any application made to the Government Office for the West Midlands, and related correspondence to stop-up any areas of existing public highway under Section 274 of the 1980 Highways Act which is required to enable the proposed highway works. - Copies, where appropriate, of any application made to the LPA (Local Planning Authority) and related correspondence to stop-up or divert any existing public right of way under Section 257 of the 1980 Highways Act which is required to enable the proposed highway works.

-• A cheque for £1500.00, made payable to Warwickshire County Council, to cover technical review.
-Note, a charge of £500 will be made for every set of comments made above the first three.
+- All trial pits & survey details. - An independent RSA Stage 2, with accompanying Designer's response. - Copies of correspondence with STATS detailing costs of relocating both underground and overground services, plant or other equipment. - A draft bill of quantities. - Copies, where appropriate, of any application made to the Government Office for the West Midlands, and related correspondence to stop-up any areas of existing public highway under section 274 of the 1980 Highways Act which is required to enable the proposed highway works. - Copies, where appropriate, of any application made to the LPA and related correspondence to stop-up or divert any existing public right of way under Section 257 of the 1980 Highways Act which is required to enable the proposed highway works. - A cheque for £1500.00, made payable to Warwickshire County Council, to cover technical review.

-This submission, along with the payment (to cover the technical review), a copy of the relevant planning permission and a completed application form, should be forwarded to:
+This submission along with the payment (to cover the technical review), a copy of the relevant planning permission, and a completed application form should be forwarded to: